The Found Poetry Collaboration 2014

 To find out more about Lydia, Kate, James and Joanna please visit:

-Lydia, Kate, James and Joanna will be back on Thursday 24th April with their last pieces of found poetry.
-Tomorrow, you’ll find Ben Cooper our creative resident with another piece of his work.
+Lydia, Kate, James and Joanna will be back on Tuesday 8th April with some more great found poetry.
+Tomorrow, you’ll find Poet Lauren Coulson’s final poem in her nest series (with audio).
 Thank you for your interest.

-If you missed out on the previous found poems you can find them here.
+If you missed out on the first round of found poems you can find them here.

 *Full text of the piece I sent the foundlings: